|

 co-opted something from Robert Stein; Resources are to be utilized in the creation

 or protection of throughput, and not merely activated.
-This became our definition of doing our
+This became our definition

-best according to the goal of the system.
+of doing our best according to the goal of the system.
+It is the recognition of subordination, as

-that allows us to fully realize our systemic intent.
-It is
+we have seen on this page that allows us to fully realize our systemic

-quite apparent then, that a proper understanding of subordination is a
+apparent then, that a proper understanding of subordination is a

 pre-requisite and necessary condition for staff satisfaction.
-What we
+What we really

-really need to do then, is to upgrade our rules of engagement to reflect the
+need to do then, is to upgrade our rules of engagement to reflect the

 importance of subordination – otherwise our rules of engagement will begin to

 look as though they too are stuck in the reductionist past.
 Let’s repeat them here.
 The last line represents a new addition.
-(1)
+(1) Define the system.
+(2) Define the goal

-Define the goal of the system.
-(3)
+of the system.
+(3) Define the necessary

-Define the fundamental measurements.
-(5)
+conditions.
+(4) Define the fundamental

-from the reductionist language that we have used previously.
+the reductionist language that we have used previously.
 Moreover, making the role of the

 non-constraints explicit makes subordination explicit as well.
-How
+How does this

-plan of attack that we presented in the summary to the section on Process of
+attack that we presented in the summary to the section on Process of

 Change?
 Well, in fact, the mapping

 simply becomes better.
-Let’s have a look.
+Let’s have a

-In
+In order to

-constraints.
+non-constraints to the exploitation strategy of the system’s constraints.
 In the previous page on flexibility we recognized

 that, in organic evolution, redundancy and variety led to flexibility.
 What are organic redundancy and variety